uschpc/webportal-netlify-gatsby/src/user-guides/hpc (discovery and endeavour)/getting-started-endeavour.md

 ### Logging in to the Endeavour login node

 To log in to the Endeavour login node (also known as the *head node*), you will need to use a secure shell client.
 This is a small application that enables you to connect to a remote computer via SSH (**S**ecure **SH**ell), a cryptographic network protocol for securely operating network services.
 You will need your USC NetID to SSH in to the login node.

+You can find instructions for setting up SSH keys for faster login [here](https://hpc-discourse.usc.edu/t/how-to-set-up-ssh-keys-for-faster-login-login-w-o-password/128) on our User Forum.

 > Note: The CARC does not manage your USC NetID password.
 If you are having difficulty using your USC NetID and/or password, please contact [USC IT Services](https://itservices.usc.edu/self-help/).